Northern Busway, Auckland: Bus stations

-All stations provide shelters and cycle parking - with glass walls, low planting, night lighting and CCTV to enhance security.
-Large indoor seating and waiting areas are provided at all stations except for Sunnynook.
+The stations are (north to south): All stations provide shelters and cycle parking – with glass walls, low planting, night lighting and CCTV to enhance security.

+Hibiscus Coast

+Located in Silverdale, this station was originally a park and ride before being converted into a station.
+It was officially opened as a station in February 2021.
+The station has services to Waiwera, Orewa, Gulf Harbour, Manly and, Warkworth.

+Albany

+Located in Albany.
+The Albany park and ride station was opened in November 2005.
+It serves as the terminus of some NX1 and NX2 services and all 866 services.
+An extension to the segregated busway from Constellation was opened in 2022.

+Constellation

+Located near Constellation Drive.
+Construction for a park and ride began in 2003 and was finished in November, 2005.

+Sunnynook

+Located in Sunnynook.
+Construction began in 2005 and finished in February 2008.

+Smales Farm

+Located in Takapuna, it has a customer service centre.

+Akoranga

+Akoranga bus station is located in Northcote.

 Other structures

-Major related structures are the new Esmonde Interchange (including large-scale improvements for general traffic) and Tristram Avenue Viaduct, which crosses the often-congested Tristram Avenue via grade separation.
+Major related structures are the Esmonde Interchange (including large-scale improvements for general traffic) and Tristram Avenue Viaduct, which crosses the often-congested Tristram Avenue via grade separation.
 The viaduct has 12 spans of 30 m each, with the foundation piles being 1.5 m thick.

+The Northern Busway is adjacent to a shared path from Constellation Station to Oteha Valley Road, which opened in 2023.

 Electricity transmission cables

 Cable ducts were placed beneath the busway during the construction in 2005, to provide for the future installation of electricity transmission cables.
 The cables installed in these ducts during 2012 and 2013 form part of a major upgrade to the security of supply to North Auckland and Northland.

 Plans

 By 2015, plans were unveiled to extend the busway lanes northwards between Constellation Station to Albany Station.
 This was completed in 2022.

 An extension towards Orewa in the north is being debated for the long-term future.
 It was originally expected to cost around NZ$500 million, although the success of the scheme has now sparked potentially more extensive schemes for between NZ$700 million and NZ$1.2 billion to at least Silverdale, with up to five tunnels and seven bridges, including a motorway flyover between Constellation and Albany stations.
 Plans in 2008 included additional stations at Rosedale and Redvale.

 In December 2017, plans were released for a $70 million station at Rosedale, situated between the Albany and Constellation stations.
 The station would be sited on Arrenway Drive with platforms extending across Rosedale Road for bus transfers to other routes.
 A construction start date of mid-2019 and opening in 2021 were proposed.
+Resource consent was granted in 2020 and construction of the new station is expected to begin in late 2024.